1. Accreditation

 Q. What documentation do I need to provide when I complete an accreditation application form?

-- a copy of your Public Liability Insurance Certificate of Currency
+- A copy of your Public Liability Insurance Certificate of Currency, including the expiry date

 Q. Why do I need to have SAA accreditation?